Birria Tacos

 TO ASSEMBLE THE TACOS:

-Mix together the cilantro, white onion, lime and salt.
+In a small bowl, mix together the minced cilantro, white onion, lime juice, and a pinch of salt.

-Remove the meat from the sauce and shred using two forks.
+Remove the meat from the sauce and shred it using two forks.
+Pour some of the broth into a bowl and add a handful of the cilantro-onion mixture.

 Nutrition Information: